opencontext/arches-via-docker/README.md

 # Public Web Server and Localhost Deployments

 This main goal of this repo is to offer a simple, turnkey approach to deploying HTTPS secured Arches on the Web.
-However, this branch provides a simple approach to deploying the current stable version of Arches for use on a `localhost` without starting Docker related to Web hosting (Nginx, SSL, etc.).
+However, this branch provides a simple approach to deploying the dev 7.6.x version of Arches for use on a `localhost` without starting Docker related to Web hosting (Nginx, SSL, etc.).
 Be sure to leave Arches with the Django `DEBUG` setting as `True`.
 See below for instructions on creating and editing an `.env` file.

 # The directories and files